sun123-cmd/sun123-cmd.github.io/_pages/includes/honors.md

 # 🎖 Honors and Awards

+- *2024.10* Postgraduate Scholarships of UCAS
+- *2023.10* Postgraduate Scholarships of UCAS
+- *2023.04* Outstanding Graduates of Anhui Province
 - *2023.03* Outstanding Graduates of HFUT
-- *2022.11* Second Prize, National College Student Information Security Contest
-- *2021.11* Third Prize, National Cryptography Competition
-- *2020.10* First Prize Scholarship of HFUT